MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     The agent's progress should be visible in the chat as it completes the assigned task.

-    To assist the agent as the task is being processed, provide permission to continue or supply additional context as needed.
+    To assist the agent as the task is being processed, provide permission to continue or supply more context as needed.
 For example, if the agent asks for permission to Build or Run the application, select **Continue**

-    The agent will accomplish the following during this task:
+    The agent completes the following steps during this task:

     - Create a new **ValidationService.cs** file in the Services folder
     - Extract the validation logic into a reusable method
-    - Update both processor classes to use the new service
+    - Update both processor classes (to use the new service)
     - Remove the duplicate private validation methods
     - Verify functionality with a successful build and test run